Strong Customer Authentication (SCA) is a European-wide regulation that says all banks need to provide an extra level of security for their customers.

 Visit the Fraud and Security section of our website for more details on identifying scams.

+This may have been requested by a third party provider (TPP).
 To find out why the TPP is accessing your account and to stop the OTPs being sent, you need to contact them.
 You can then withdraw your permission for them to access your account.
-You can also get in touch with us to reset your log in details for additional security.
+You can also get in touch with us to reset your login details for additional security.

-If you don’t think you’ve ever given consent for a TPP to access your account, or are receiving OTPs other than logins which you have not requested, it may be fraud.
-To protect your security, it is important to reset all of your log in details as soon as you can – just give us a call on 0345 08 08 500 or visit one of our stores.
+If you don’t think you’ve ever given consent for a TPP to access your account, or are receiving OTPs other than those you have not requested, it may be fraud.
+To protect your security, it is important to reset all of your login details as soon as you can – just give us a call on 0345 08 08 500 or visit one of our stores.